Battery-Intelligence-Lab/IntelLiGent-Data-Standard/README.md

 # Data Storage

-The directory structure for storing the metadata (JSON) and data (CSV) defined in the above figure is presented below.
+The directory structure for storing the metadata (JSON) and data (CSV) defined in the above figure is presented in the figure below.
+The definition of each experiment would be included in the corresponding JSON file.
+An example [minimal JSON file](https://github.com/Battery-Intelligence-Lab/IntelLiGent-Data-Standard/blob/main/example/2023-04-10_Oxford_drF73t.json) is included in this repository to show how the structured format makes it easy to find and retrieve information.

+![Alt text](./assets/Directory.svg)

 This structure utilises UUIDs to differentiate items while enabling future knowledge tree integration.
 By incorporating a UUID into the individual test directory, the encompassing data files don't need to have unique identifiers; however, we recommend these are labeled for human understanding.
-An example is shown in the figure below for both temperature and state-of-charge-specific containers.
-The definition of these experiments would be included in the corresponding JSON file.

-![Alt text](./assets/Directory.svg)

 Tools to generate the unique identifier include,
 - [Short Unique](https://shortunique.id/)